GSBicalho/TrueNgine/README.md

 Open the project in Visual Studio 2017 and build it.

 ## Examples
 The program should open showing the classic view of the Hypercube.
 To the left, there will be the Properties Window, which shows the current position of the 3D and 4D cameras.
-It also allows you to select wheather to display only the wireframe, activate Face-Culling (in progress), and also to define in which plane to rotate the shape.
+It also allows you to select whether to display only the wireframe, activate Face-Culling (in progress), and also to define in which plane to rotate the shape.

 ![The starting screen of the program, showing the perspective projection of a Hypercube.](https://i.imgur.com/IzJxjYX.png)